 - State Coordinator: Lisa Phillips, 336-315-7491, firstname.lastname@example.org

-More data on homeless reporting from last year can be found at the respective county websites.
+More data on homeless reporting from last year can be found at the respective county websites and at the North Carolina Homeless Education Program website.

 KIPP ENC is an equal opportunity provider and employer.